voltento/testing19/README.md

 # Assumptions
 - Age must be in the rage [0, 250)
-- Amount of values for ages always must be equal and more than 0
+- Both set of ages must have the same length which is not equal to 0